babalekpam/ARGICRM-FULL/replit.md

 # NODE CRM

 ## Overview
 NODE CRM is a comprehensive customer relationship management platform with advanced AI-powered capabilities designed for global markets.
 It is built as a full-stack React/Express application with PostgreSQL for data persistence.
 Key capabilities include real-time sentiment analysis, AI campaign generation, multi-cultural optimization for 195+ countries, and advanced financial management.
-The platform aims to be the world's first Emotional Intelligence CRM, offering autonomous AI operations and competitive pricing.
+The platform offers autonomous AI operations and competitive pricing.

 ## User Preferences
 Preferred communication style: Simple, everyday language.